marick/ecto_test_data_builder/USE.md

 ## ExMachina

-Let's start by looking at the definition of an `Animal`:  LINKY
+Let's start by looking at the definition of an [`Animal`](https://github.com/marick/crit19/blob/main/lib/crit/schemas/animal.ex):

 ```elixir
   schema "animals" do